lwjameson/dnscock/readme.md

 - no HTTP server at the moment

-- Not a difference per se, just something to pay attention: The environment variables are still called DNSDOCK_something (not DNSCOCK_something), so that you can try both projects and the invocation remains
+- Not a difference per se, just something to pay attention: The environment variables are still called DNSDOCK_something (not DNSCOCK_something), so that you can try both projects and the invocation remains almost the same.

 #### Differences of dnsdock|dnscock from skydock